-- 4.1 The granting of discretionary relief will, in the main, involve a cost to the Council.
-Since the change to the funding for Non-Domestic Rating in April 2013, the effect of the relief is complex. - 4.2 Any amounts granted prior to 1st April 2013 and continuing since that date will be included in the Council's baseline within the Business Rates Retention Scheme.
-For any amounts granted for similar cases after 1st April 2013, the costs of the relief will be borne in accordance with the Business Rates Retention Scheme share. - 4.3 Where Central Government leads an initiative, grants are often available through section 31 of the Local Government Act 2003.
-This is not automatic and Central Government will look to the Council to adopt the recommended approach when granting in these areas - 4.4 The financial effects of discretionary reliefs covered by this policy are as follows:
+- 4.2 Any amounts granted prior to 1st April 2013 and continuing since that date will be included in the Council's baseline within the Business Rates Retention Scheme.
+For any amounts granted for similar cases after 1st April 2019, the costs of the relief will be borne in accordance with the Business Rates Retention Scheme shown above.
+This also applies where mandatory relief is granted. - 4.3 Where Central Government leads an initiative, grants are often available through section 31 of the Local Government Act 2003.
+This is not automatic and Central Government will look to the Council to adopt the recommended approach when granting in these areas

-Appendix Relief Type Granted after 1 st April 2013 Charity Relief А Discretionary relief granted to Mandatory Relief recipients 40% borne by the Council В Non-profit Making Organisations including Sports Clubs and societies 40% borne by the Council Rural Rate Relief С 50% Discretionary relief granted to Mandatory Rural Relief recipients Section 31 Grant D Other premises within a rural settlement under £16500 RV 40% borne by the Council Localism E Discretionary Relief granted to ratepayers generally and not covered by any other section 40% borne by the Council Local Newspaper Relief F Discretionary Relief granted to local newspapers meeting the criteria (From 1 st April 2017 for a period of two years) Section 31 Grant Public House Relief G Discretionary Relief granted to public houses meeting the criteria (From 1 st April 2017 for a period of one year) Section 31 Grant
+Appendix Relief Type Granted after 1st April 2019 Charity Relief A Discretionary relief granted to Mandatory Relief recipients 40% borne by the Council В Non-profit Making Organisations including Sports Clubs and societies 40% borne by the Council Rural Rate Relief С 50% Discretionary relief granted to Mandatory Rural Relief recipients Section 31 Grant D Other premises within a rural settlement under £16500 RV 40% borne by the Council Localism E Discretionary Relief granted to ratepayers generally and not covered by any other section 40% borne by the Council

-Appendix Relief Type Granted after 1 st April 2013 Supporting Small Business Relief Н Supporting Small Businesses Relief (from 1 st April 2017 for a period of up to five years if conditions are met Section 31 Grant Discretionary Business Rates Relief Scheme I Discretionary Business Rates Relief Scheme (from 1 st April 2017 for a period of up to four years) Section 31 Grant up to a maximum level set by Central Government.
-Once the maximum has been reached any additional amount is borne 40% by the Council S49 Hardship Relief J Partial or full relief for cases of hardship where it would be reasonable to do so having due regard to the interests of council tax payers 40% borne by the Council
+Appendix Relief Type Granted after 1 st April 2019 Local Newspaper Relief F Discretionary Relief granted to local newspapers meeting the criteria (From 1st April 2017 until 2025) Section 31 Grant Public House Discount G Discretionary Relief granted to public houses meeting the criteria (From 1st April 2020) Section 31 Grant Supporting Small Business Relief Н Supporting Small Businesses Relief (from 1st April 2017 for a period of up to five years if conditions are met.
+Section 31 Grant Discretionary Business Rates Relief Scheme I Discretionary Business Rates Relief Scheme (from 1st April 2017 for a period of up to four years) Section 31 Grant up to a maximum level set by Central Government.
+Once the maximum has been reached any additional amount is borne 40% by the Council J Retail Discount Some Total of the Country The Retail Discount Scheme (from 1st April 2019 for a period of one year) Section 31 Grant Extended Business Rates Discount Relief K Extended Business Rates Discount Relief (from 1st April 2020 for a period of one year) Section 31 Grant Nursery Discount L Nursery Discount (from 1 St April 2020 for a period of one year) Section 31 Grant М Hardship Relief Partial or full relief for cases of hardship where it would be reasonable to do so having due regard to the interests of council taxpayers 40% borne by the Council N S44a Part Occupied Relief Discretionary relief where premises are part occupied and part unoccupied for a short term 40% borne by the Council